When it’s time for a new brochure design, you should always ask yourself what goal you want the brochure to help you achieve.

-We had a chat with Parker Design’s Art Directors Paul Ellis and Tom Hubbard to draw on their experience creating brochure designs that are as striking as effective.
-Here they share four key elements to consider when it comes to brochure design.
+We had a chat with Parker Design’s Art Directors Paul Ellis and Tom Hubbard to draw on their experience delivering striking and effective brochure design ideas.
+Here they share 4 key elements to consider when it comes to brochure design.

 1 – Focus on content

-One key element to consider at the start of any brochure design project is written content.
+One key consideration at the start of any brochure design project is written content.
 Dedicate some time to think about what to include, and how it should be structured, which may depend on your business priorities.

-Never forget the audience, or audiences, you’re targeting – perhaps you need different versions of your new brochure, with different copy, even a different tone of voice?
-Is your aim to create brand awareness and attract new audiences, or inform your existing customer base of any new developments?
-How about a call to action – what should be the result of your audiences being inspired by your brochure?
+Never forget the audience(s) you’re targeting – perhaps you need different versions of your new brochure, with different copy or even a different tone of voice.
+Is your aim to create brand awareness and attract new audiences, or inform your existing customers of any new developments?
+How about a call to action – what do you want your audience to do after going through your brochure?
 You may want them to go over to your website, email, call you, or to engage with you on social media.

 Another vital part of content within your brochure design is images, and the kind and quality of images you use can make or break your brochure.